 – Address the nationwide opiate/heroin crisis affecting numerous lives.

 – Combat the stigma associated with addiction and initiate meaningful dialogues with those battling this disease.

 – Advocate for drug rehabilitation rather than punitive prison sentences, as a substantial percentage of the world’s prisoners are incarcerated, at least in part, due to the “War on Drugs.”

-Each response is written on a piece of wax vellum paper.
-Most noteworthy, these papers are known as the substrate for how heroin gets around, as it’s sold in a one-inch clear baggie.
-As a result, over 400 responses -and counting- have been written and adhered to the piece of rice paper that is currently measured at 10ft. long by 3ft. high.
-There have been other renditions of this installation piece besides adhering the collected responses on rice paper we have also – as in the Art Association of Harrisburg exhibit – attached the vellum responses to a painted 4′ x 4′ corkboard of the United States American flag.
+Written responses are written on a piece of wax vellum paper, a vellum stamp.
+(Vellum paper/stamps are typically the substrate used to place heroin on.)
+We have over 400 responses written, adhered to rice paper, and measured at 10ft. long by 3ft. high.
+Other iterations of the installation piece such as at – the Art Association of Harrisburg exhibit – the stamps were attached to a hand-painted 4′ x 4′ corkboard of the United States of America flag.

 If you or your organization would like to participate in this project, please contact us at 215-872-577one.
 Email Maria Maneos at email@example.com